 Join a Workshop

 There are two poetry workshops available for the 2025 Summer Season in July and August.
-“Following the Brush: Memoiric Zuihitsu” and “Ekphrastic Poetry: Writing on Self-Artifacts” will be available in-person in Somerville, MA and over Zoom.
-The class capacity is capped at 8 persons per class to ensure a cozy group.
+“Following the Brush: Memoiric Zuihitsu” and “Ekphrastic Poetry: Writing on Self-Artifacts” will be available over Zoom and in-person in Somerville, MA at The Green Room.
+The class capacity is capped at 6 persons per in-person class to ensure a cozy group.
+Zoom workshops are capped at 8 persons.
 Workshop attendees will be assigned a brief sample of reading material one week before class to wet their feet.
-If you wish to have a one-on-one consultation with me about your work, or a work-in-progress, I would love to talk with you.
-Book today!

 Following the Brush: Memoiric Zuihitsu